 24) Extract of Annual Return

+All risks are well integrated with functional and business plans and are reviewed on aregular basis by the senior leadership.
 The Company through its risk management processaims to contain the risks within its risk appetite.
 There are no risks which in theopinion of the Board threaten the existence of the Company.
-However some of the riskswhich may pose challenges are set out in thetaken Management Discussion and Analysis whichforms part of this Annual Report.
+However some of the riskswhich may pose challenges are set out in the Management Discussion and Analysis whichforms part of this Annual Report.

 26) Internal Financial Controls

 Your Company has established and maintained a framework of internal financial controlsand compliance systems.
 Based on the framework of internal financial controls andcompliance systems established and maintained by the Company the work performed by theinternal statutory and secretarial auditors and external consultants including the auditof internal financial controls over financial reporting by the statutory auditors and thereviews performed by management and the relevant board committees including the auditcommittee the Board is of the opinion that the Company's internal financial controls wereadequate and your Company is constantly endeavouring to improve the standards of internalcontrol in various areas and taking steps to strengthen the internal control system tomake it commensurate and effective with the nature of its business.